-The association further added that Kenya has lost nearly 70 percent of its wildlife in the last three decades.
+KWCA further adds that Kenya has lost nearly 70 percent of its wildlife in the last three decades.

-According to the conservancies association, the loss of wildlife has been due to the loss of space and connectivity and the increasing development pressures and impacts of climate change and human-wildlife conflict.
+According to KWCA, the loss of wildlife has been due to the loss of space and connectivity and the increasing development pressures and impacts of climate change and human-wildlife conflict.
 The perpetrators have been gangs trying to feed their markets.

-The multibillion tourism sector that promotes Kenya’s GDP continues to be hit by the effects of climate change and loss of space, and Covid-19 has impacted negatively on conservation projects.
+The multibillion tourism sector that promotes Kenya’s GDP continues to be hit by the effects of climate change and loss of space and currently, COVID-19 has impacted negatively on conservation projects.